Comparing wood destroying insects & signs of an infestation

 If you see signs of carpenter ants or carpenter bees, it is important to seek the assistance of a professional.
 Certified pest control technicians don't just eliminate pest problems, they are also trained to monitor for pest activity.
 When it comes to wood-destroying pests, the last thing any homeowner needs is to spend lots of money and time only to have their infestation continue.

 The best way to deal with pest problems is to stop those pests "before" they can do harm.
 At All-American Pest Control, our Perimeter PLUS Program works to detect and target carpenter bees and carpenter ants, along with over 47 other pests.
-Call today to get your perimeter barrier in place.
+Call today to get your perimeter barrier in place and to learn more about our residential and commercial pest control services in Tennessee.